Owning and Administering Your Domain Name

-First off, all information was blanked out.
+First off, all information was blanked out through privacy guard.
 That’s fine for a small, home-based business, or a society with no fixed address, but generally you want your information to display when someone does a “whois” query.
 For example, here is part of a whois for one of our ENS society domains:

 You’ll notice there are three sections that are boxed for emphasis.
 The registrant organization is where your society information is supposed to go!
 Typically, Blue Crab is the administrative contact if there are any questions, and we’re certainly the technical contact.
 But unless the owner of the domain wants to hide behind a “proxy”, the owner’s information should appear in the registrant area (see note below).
 That’s how you demonstrate ownership of your domain, but without having to actually administer it and possibly lose control of it.
 Over the next few months, we expect to start inserting the correct information and turning this on; right now all ENS domains are set to “privacy” and no information can be seen.
 We will reach out to you and ask you for the contact information that you want in your domain listing for the registrant, but if you still want to transfer your domain we will certainly do that.
 Make sure that’s actually the right decision for your organization, though!
 You need to own your own domain, but you don’t need to administer it!